 The whole drink is kept in the sun and allowed to ferment in glass jars or ceramic jars for 3-4 days. it depends on how the sun is behaving in your region. it can be even kept for 4-5 days if the sunlight is not very strong. if its very hot, then 2 -3 days are also enough.
-The kanji drink is had as an appetizer. it has a sour, spicy, pungent taste; also it is an acquired taste . either you will love the kanji or hate it.(the carrots and beetroot get pickled in the process of fermentation and can be served as side pickle with the simple dal-rice or indian main course, they have a lovely fermented flavour and taste.
+The kanji drink is had as an appetizer. it has a sour, spicy, pungent taste; also it is an acquired taste; either you will love the kanji or hate it.the carrots and beetroot get pickled in the process of fermentation and can be served as side pickle with the simple or Indian main course, they have a lovely fermented flavour and taste.
 FULL RECIPE HERE (pdf)

 |Black Carrot Juice - Salgam||Local Black Carrot Seeds from Turkey|

 Recommended applications: Flavouring, Energy Drinks, Spirits, Juice Drinks, Specialty Tea, Yogurt, Smoothies, Fruit Preparations, Salad Dressing, Breakfast Cereal, Confections, Dry Mixes.